Speed is no longer the scarce asset. Controlled speed is.

 Can we build some of this ourselves?

 Yes.
 Strong teams can assemble parts of this with AI coding tools, CI, PR templates, and internal standards.
-SDF productizes the operating model so adoption is faster, more repeatable, and easier to review.
+SDF productizes the shared quality bar so power users can keep advanced workflows while reviewers get a consistent PR surface for intent, evidence, verification, risk, and ownership.

 Does SDF only check code and tests?